This Giant Lock Complex Could Help Restore Wetlands in the Bayou Region

 When Will This Project be Constructed?

-With final plans and specifications scheduled for August of 2020, the first phase of construction is on track to begin later this year.
-This year-long phase will focus solely on dredging the area.
+Phase 1 of the HNC Lock Complex project is currently ongoing.
+This phase is focused solely on dredging the area.
 Once complete, the lock complex itself will take two years to be built in the second phase.
+The bid date for construction of Phase 2 is anticipated in spring 2022.

 While the lock complex is under construction, work will also start on modifying the adjacent Bubba Dove Floodgate and portions that will connect to the lock complex.
 The complicated nature of this project contributes to the lengthy completion time, but, ultimately, all three phases are expected to be finished by 2024.